mehemmedv/DB_Implementation_IN2118/README.md

 -----------
 This is a tiny database systems built from scratch which can do simple select and insert queries.
 This is a continuation of the project that I implemented along with Toghrul during the course (https://github.com/togrulseyid/DBLite.git)
 In the project during the course, we have implemented Iterator Model for Operators.
-Here I will continue the project with 'push-up' model implementation and at the end we can simply run queries.
+Here I will continue the project with 'push-up' model implementation and at the end we can simply run queries(status: not done yet).

 ## Development